MARS: Masked Automatic Ranks Selection in Tensor Decompositions: INTRODUCTION

-In this work, we propose \emph{Masked Automatic Ranks Selection} (MARS)~--- a new efficient method for dynamic selection of tensor decomposition ranks grounded in Bayesian framework.
-The core idea is to learn binary masks that cover decomposition cores and ``select'' only the ranks required for optimal model performance, hence the name.
-The method is applicable for any models leveraging tensor decompositions and operates end-to-end with model training without introducing any significant additional computational overhead.
-We evaluate MARS on a variety of tasks and architectures involving convolutional, fully-connected and embedding tensorized layers, and demonstrate its ability to improve previous results in tensorization.
+In this work, we present \emph{Masked Automatic Ranks Selection} (MARS)~--- a new efficient method for dynamic selection of tensor decomposition ranks grounded in the Bayesian framework.
+The main idea is to learn binary masks that cover decomposition cores and ``select'' only the slices required for the best model performance, thus automatically adjusting the optimal ranks arrangement.
+We also propose a way to reformulate the emerged NP-hard discrete problem via scalable continuous optimization.
+MARS operates end-to-end with model training without introducing any noticeable additional computational overhead.
+In sum, our \textbf{major contributions} consist in 1) proposing a \emph{general} scheme for automatic ranks selection and 2) developing an \emph{efficient scalable} method for applying that scheme.

+In the experiments, we demonstrate that our method is applicable for various tensorized neural networks (TNNs) and even more general tensorized models (\Cref{app:tucker_approx}).
+We evaluate MARS on a variety of tasks and architectures involving convolutional, fully-connected, and embedding tensorized layers and demonstrate its ability to improve previous results on tensorization in terms of compression, accuracy, and speed-up.
+Our code is available at \url{https://github.com/MaxBourdon/mars}.

-\section{Related work}
+\subsection{Related work}